How much and what's included in the cost?

 Is fancy dress allowed?

-Yes.
+Yes, and in 2022 we encourage a Roman themed approach.
 However, should the boating marshals or other official deem an outfit to be a safety risk to either the rower or fellow crew members, you may be asked to change your outfit.
 When choosing your outfit, you should give consideration to weather conditions, the weight of your outfit when wet and the likelihood of your outfit causing interference to your movement.

 Do I have to wear a lifejacket or PFD?